 I swung in the hammock and listened to the waves crashing on the shore beneath me.
 For hours.
 I’ve never done that before.
 Just rested.
 And felt ease.

 It makes me want to cry.
 It felt so good.
 I considered staying longer.
 I wondered how I could make another trip here happen…..something of my soul sunk itself deep into the sand beneath my feet.

 I thought about all the beaches I’ve ever rested on – in the USA, in Europe and of course, the many in Australia.
 All those moments of deep connection jumped out of my memory and called to me “This, Naomi, this is what you need.
 This is where your spirit comes to feed and restore.”

 In the end I chose to return to Ubud, as per the scheduled time.
 I was sad, part of me didn’t want to leave.
 But I knew it was ok.
 I had learned from Balila when I needed to learn.
 Balila showed me how my spirit knows what it needs.
 It knows what I should do.

-So I wrote a work place for the next two weeks in Ubud, before I take another mini-break – a three day trip to a resort in Kuta.
+So I will spend the next two weeks in Ubud, before I take another mini-break – a three day trip to a resort in Kuta.
 And then I will return to Ubud with a work plan for another week, before I take yet another mini-break to Gili Air.
 Each of these will involve beach gazing, lying around, doing nothing.
 Sleeping.
 Reading.